virtualsquare/virtualsquare.github.io/ideas/vpoll.md

 This feature needs a kernel support as it is not currently available a system call or another means to generate generic events for a file descriptor.

-Virtualsquare has developed two proposals for teh kernel support:
+Virtualsquare has developed two proposals for the kernel support:

 * a patch to extend the functionalities of the `eventfd` system call
 * a kernel module providing a device (`/dev/vpoll`)